Sweetist/spree_ams/docs/api.md

-Spree AMS Documentation
+Sweet AMS Documentation
 =====================

-Spree AMS wraps the Spree API with the Active Model Serializers gem.
+Sweet AMS wraps the Spree API with the Active Model Serializers gem.